-- a comprehensive code of conduct (https://www.medartis.com/fileadmin/user_upload/Kontakt/Corporate_Compliance/171030 corporate_compliance_A5_hoch_us_web_einseitig.pdf). - policies about how to interact with medical professionals, institutions and regulatory authorities - policies about how to interact with external suppliers and advisors - · policies on ethical and other standards in the Company's research and development - · An integrated compliance system and internal controls whose functionalities are regularly reviewed by the Finance and Audit Committee
+- a comprehensive code of conduct - · policies about how to interact with medical professionals, institutions and regulatory authorities - · policies about how to interact with external suppliers and advisors - · policies on ethical and other standards in the Company's research and development - An integrated compliance system and internal controls whose functionalities are regularly reviewed by the Finance and Audit Committee

-In 2018, the key topics of the Board of Directors included, amongst other, the company's initial public offering (IPO) on the SIX Swiss Exchange, strategic business development projects, board committee work and reports and the corporate organizational structure.
-The Board of Directors met 6 times for an average meeting length of approx. 3 1⁄4 hours.
-One member was excused in two meetings and one member in another meeting.
-Additionally a strategic workshop day was held by the Board of Directors in September 2018.
+In 2019, the key topics of the Board of Directors included, amongst other, strategic business development projects, board committee work and reports and the corporate organizational structure.
+The Board of Directors met 9 times for an average meeting length of approx. 3 1/3 hours.
+One member was excused in one meeting due to another business obligation.

-3.5.2 Members list, tasks and area of responsibility for each committee of the board of directors
+3.5.2 Members list, tasks and area of responsibility for each committee of the Board of Directors